felsokning/automation-server/README.md

     * Used to create a certificate request - and then used to create a self-signed certificate, based on the certificate request.

 ### Docker Container
 I provide worker-tools docker containers that can used for this scenario.

-You might need to upgrade the tools on them until I publish a more recent version.
+To use the container that I publish, run `.\Load-WorkerToolsContainer.ps1` in PowerShell from this repository's root folder.

 ## Terraform Process